 On the top, you can switch between Side by side view and an Overlay, which is available when at least three points are selected on both maps.

 The coordinates button gives you an overview of already inserted points altogether with inaccuracy.
-Clicking on the coordinate will bring a selected point into central view, hovering will highlight it.
+Clicking on the coordinate will bring a selected point into central view, and hovering will highlight it.

 The clip option allows you to crop your image before publishing.
 This path is referred to as a clipping path or a cutline.